AdobeDocs/campaign-web.en/help/v8/get-started/guardrails.md

 ## Workflows {#wf-guardrails-limitations}

-The same workflow can be accessed both in the console and the web UI.
-However, please be aware that certain limitations apply.

 **Activity Edition**

-*  When accessing a console workflow in the web UI, you can only modify activities that are compatible.
+*  Workflow activities that are not supported yet in the web UI are read-only.
+You can still execute the workflow, send messages, check the logs, etc.

 **Canvas edition**